 It optimizes resources

-Governance helps ensure your knowledge management resources, like technology, staff, and funding, are allocated properly and not duplicated across the organization.
-The steering committee has the high-level view to identify where resources are most necessary and how to use them most efficiently.
+Governance helps ensure your knowledge management resources are allocated properly and not duplicated across the organization — think technology, staff, and funding.
+The steering committee has a high-level view of identifying where resources are most necessary and how to use them most efficiently.

 It resolves issues and conflicts